kristenflorey/markdown-notes/pug.md

     each petName in pets
       include pet.pug
   ```

+#### Buffered vs Unbuffered Code
+- **Unbuffered code** starts with a minus (`-`).
+It doesn’t directly add anything to the output, but its values may be used from within Pug.
+- **Buffered code**, on the other hand, starts with an equals (`=`).
+It evaluates a JavaScript expression and outputs the result.
+#### Interpolation
+- String interpolation is the process of replacing one or more placeholders in a template with a corresponding value.
+  - buffered input offers one method of doing this.
+- Another is using `#{}`.
+Here, Pug will evaluate any code between the curly brackets, escape it, and render it into the template

 #### Iteration
 - Pug supports two primary methods of iteration: `each` and `while`.
    #### `each`